zesterer/atto/README.md

 # Atto

-Atto is a ridiculously simple functional programming language for masochists.
+Atto is an insanely simple functional programming language.
 It features a syntax driven entirely by polish notation and no delimiters to speak of.
-If you make a mistake, your code will either be misinterpreted or will simply fail for no apparent reason.
+If you make a mistake, your code may either be misinterpreted or may simply fail to run.
+If you're lucky, you get a vague error.
 What do you get for this simplicity?
 Well... an insanely simple language with a ~250 line self-hosted interpreter.

+Despite these obvious design limits, it's actually possible to write quite pleasing code in Atto.
+It's possible to explain its syntax with relative ease too.

 ## Design